tuchandra/sitev2/content/papers/ethical_tensions_social_media_chancellor_1.md

 categories = ["papers"]
 +++

 Summary of the FAT* 2019 paper by Stevie Chancellor, Michael Birnbaum, Eric Caine, Vince Silenzio, Munmun De Choudhury.
-View it on [Chancellor's website](http://steviechancellor.com/wp-content/uploads/2019/03/taxonomy-prediction-mh-fat2019.pdf). <!--more-->
+View it on [Dr. Chancellor's website](http://steviechancellor.com/wp-content/uploads/2019/03/taxonomy-prediction-mh-fat2019.pdf). <!--more-->

 **How I found this paper**: my sister is taking a class with the lead author next quarter, so I looked them up and found a ton of interesting papers!
 I'll be posting about several more in the next few weeks.